jameshughes89/cs4XX-EvolutionaryComputation/site/student-lectures/Coevolution/Coevolution.rst

 Intrusion Detection Systems:
 ----------------------------

-* In cybersecurity, we can evolve a population of potential security breaches or hacks while simultaneously evolving a population of intrusion detection strategies.
+* In cybersecurity, we can evolve a population of potential security breaches or hacks (attackers) while simultaneously evolving a population of intrusion detection strategies (defenders).

 * The fitness of a hacker strategy might be determined by its success rate against the detection strategies, and vice versa.

-* The detection system becomes more robust as it is continuously tested against an evolving set of threat strategies, leading to more secure systems.
+* The detection system becomes more robust as it is continuously tested against an evolving set of threat strategies, leading to development of more robust and effective intrusion detection systems over time.